-Beacon NY makes the perfect launch pad for getting outdoors and exploring the Hudson Highlands State Park.
-Seriously, this is some of the best hiking in the valley!
-Let me be your guide and I will show you where to go, how to get there, and why this place is totally worth it.
+Beacon NY makes the perfect launch pad for getting outdoors and exploring Hudson Highlands State Park.
+Seriously, this is some of THE best hiking in the valley!
+Follow along as I explain where to go, how to get there, and why this place is totally worth it.

 There are LOADS of trails in the Hudson Highlands Park system -most of which are easily accessible from the city of Beacon NY.
 For the purpose of this page we're just going to focus on The Casino Trail to the Fishkill Ridge Area

 *This page does not include the uber-popular Breakneck Ridge trail, because I already have a page written about that here.

 The Famous Casino Trail to the Fire Tower

 The Casino Trail is by far the most popular and easily accessible trail from downtown Beacon NY.
-Using this trail you will quickly (depending on your strength, of course) reach the peak of Mount Beacon, and the Fire Tower.
+Using this trail, a steep uphill climb at first, you will soon reach the peak of Mount Beacon and the Fire Tower.

-The Casino and most of the railway burned down a long time ago, but there are several areas of track remaining and a crumbling brick power-house near the peak which still has the rusted out pulley gears.
+All that burned many years ago, but there are several areas of track remaining and a crumbling brick power-house near the peak which still has the rusted out pulley gears.

-Park near the trail head off 9D near Bob’s deli.
+Park: at the trail-head off Route 9D near Bob’s deli.
 There's a parking lot for the trail, but if it's full you can park alongside Howland Ave.

 This is the base of the casino trail.

 Follow the old rusted rail bed until you reach the metal stairs.
 This is your first steep ascent.

-The (red blaze) Casino trail is fairly steep and strenuous.
+The (red blaze) Casino trail is steep and strenuous.

 It switchbacks for about a mile until the first overlook - The top of the incline rail way.

 Here you’ll see the brick ruins of the pulleys and machinery used to haul passengers up the mountain way back in the day.

 Get to the top and you find a magnificent platform for taking in the views.
 And yes, they are spectacular.
 Some of the best the Hudson Valley has to offer.